 Early course evaluations: SCS also conducts brief early evaluations in courses that run 8 or more weeks.
 This provides the School and the instructor with insights into the learners' experience based on the first weeks of teaching.
 Much like the final evaluations, this learner feedback will confirm areas of success and help identify any areas that may need development or improvement.
 The early course evaluations assess course and instructional elements that can be adjusted before course end to optimize the learners' overall experience.
-Please contact your Program Director or Program Administrator for more details about the early evaluation procedures.
+Please contact your Program Director or Program Administrator for more details about the early evaluation procedures, and please speak to your Program Director in the event of any questions or concerns pertaining to evaluation feedback.